Washington Ski Touring: Stevens Pass Backcountry Ski Tours

 For these trips it is best to just give the office a call or drop us an e-mail so that we can come up with a program that works for your group.
 As guides we always start with a preferred trip, but then are sure to have an alternate plan or two if we find that stability, the weather, group strength, etc. indicate that our first choice is not going to be suitable on any given day.
 The point of these tours is generally to get out and get some exercise, climb some peaks, and get in a ton of great, downhill skiing.

-Meet Points for Stevens Pass Area Ski Tours
+Meet Points for Stevens Pass Backcountry Tours

 The office will confirm your meet point once you have booked a guide for a ski tour.
 We generally use the parking spots listed below and then either park here, or drive to a more appropriate location, such as a small turnout along US highway 2.